Academic year(s): 2018-2019

-With the consent of the module coordinator and of the Chair of the Degree Committee, candidates may submit a project in the form of a radio programme, video documentary, website or other appropriate medium.
+With the consent of the module coordinator and of the Chair of the Degree Committee, candidates may submit a public history project in the form of podcast(s), video documentary, blog or other approved medium.
 RECORDING THE PAST is designed to encourage the development of skills of historical analysis through concentrated study on a chosen topic and, in addition, the development of new skills of presentation through multimedia.
-Group projects are welcome, their volume being dependent on the numbers involved.
-Regardless of the medium used, the project outcome is assessed on the quality of the research and analysis (including oral interviews and photographic, film or sound sources) and on the technical quality of the final outcome.
+Regardless of the medium used, the project outcome is assessed on the quality of the research and analysis (including oral interviews and photographic, film or sound sources) and on the technical quality of the final product.
 The project may build on work already done in another module, but it must break new ground and use substantially new research.
-While some training in multimedia techniques will be offered, the student should already possess some experience in the medium in which he/she chooses to present the project.
+Since training in multimedia techniques will be offered, the student need not previously possess experience in the medium in which he/she chooses to present the project.

 Weekly contact: Weekly seminars, fieldwork and film/video viewing.

 As used by St Andrews: Coursework = 100%

 Written examinations : 0%

 Re-assessment: 5,000-word essay (it can be on the same general subject as the original project, but not addressing the same question)